 - Support Animal Alliance’s Project Jessie programme.
 Each year we rescue or assist with the rescue of over 200 dogs and cats many of whom could be at risk of being sold to research.

-- We need to keep the pressure on the Honourable Kathleen Wynne, Premier of Ontario, to bring in legislation banning the use of pet dogs and cats in research.
-So please, mail and call your own MPP and Premier Wynne.
-Hand-written letters are best but you can also print our sign-on letter to Premier Kathleen Wynne.
+- We need to keep the pressure on the Honourable Doug Ford, Premier of Ontario, to bring in legislation banning the use of pet dogs and cats in research.
+So please, mail and call your own MPP and Premier Ford.
+Hand-written letters are best but you can also call or email the Premier’s office.